Show by Label

 while True:

-# get the cpu temperature
+# get the core temperature

 # need to use the full path otherwise root cannot find it